mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 #### Trying to make it better

-The goal (as I understand it) is to make an API for safe usages of the bindings.
+The goal (as I understand it) is to make an API for safe _usages_ of the bindings.
 A friend of mine and [Jeff Hiner's](https://medium.com/dwelo-r-d/wrapping-unsafe-c-libraries-in-rust-d75aeb283c65) post have invaluable resources (which I will quote to help me).
 I still have a lot of work to do on FFI etiquette!
+The first step as suggested by my friend was to make a `*-sys` crate for the bindings: to

 Everything revolves around `xpc_object_t`.
 I made a struct around it and `xpc_type_t` (get with `xpc_get_type`), to make it more convenient to check whether or not to call `xpc_int64_get_value` vs `xpc_uint64_get_value`, etc. We will talk about `Send` and `Sync` in a little bit.